-Reviews algebraic operations.
-Introduction and study of fundamentals of geometry and trigonometry as related to practical industrial and technical problems.
+Reviews algebraic operations beginning with the relationship of arithmetic to algebra and solutions of technical math problems using elementary algebra.
+Introduction to and study of fundamentals of plane geometry, right and oblique triangle trigonometry as related to practical industrial problems.